LamJingJie/tlextractor/README.md

 - The main/outermost frame name must match the page name exactly.
 - For **standard tldraw**, frame each person's submissions together, including their names in the frame.
 - Avoid special characters.
+- Do not further 'frame' the submissions that are already inside the student frame.

 ### 🖼️ Template Examples